Learn or revise key terms and concepts for your ACCA exams using OpenTuition F3 ACCA Flashcards

 Group relief of losses is only available in a 75% group so relief will only be available within the parent company for the loss sustained by the wholly owned subsidiary company.
 The loss made by the 60% owned subsidiary will only be usable in the normal way against the profits of that company.

-For capital allowance purposes all 3 companies are in the group which means that the AIA limit of £1m will be split between the group companies in any proportion it chooses.
-The parent company may decide therefore where to use the available AIA if such qualifying expenditure should exceed the £1m limit, so it may choose here to use £600,000 of the available AIA limit in the parent company to claim a full 100% allowance on the qualifying capital expenditure incurred.
+For capital allowance purposes all 3 companies are in a group which means that the AIA limit of £1m will be split between the group companies in any proportion it chooses.

-Capital losses cannot be set off against income, so any net capital loss of an accounting period may only be carried forward to set off against future net gains of a period
+Capital losses cannot be set off against income, so any net capital loss of an accounting period may only be carried forward to set off against future net gains of a future accounting period.

 A loss sustained in the last 12 months of trading will benefit from terminal loss relief, which allows such a loss to be carried back for a period of 36 months from the beginning of the accounting period of loss.
 This relief is again deducted from Total Profits and is applied against the preceding periods on a LIFO basis.